msellan/wcg_bash/README.md

 Make sure the script itself is executable with a <code> chmod 755 wcg_api_new.sh</code> or 750 or 700 based on your preferences.
 Execute the script by running it on the command line or by calling in through 'cron' if you want to run it on a schedule.

 You can also use the script to simply generate a CSV file and not load the contents to a database.
-Specify "-createcsv" at runtime in either interactive or batch mode and the output file will be a CSV file instead of a SQL load script.
+Specify "-c" at runtime to merely create a CSV file as the output.
+If you want to load data into your MySQL database then specify "-l" (for load) as an option.

 <h2>Function descriptions</h2>

 <h3>get_results_count</h3>

 This is a single call to the API that retrieves the number of workunits to download.
-It is not used directly by the script but can be called at runtime with "-getcounts" in interactive mode only.
+It is not used directly by the script but can be called at runtime with the "-g" option at runtime.

 <h3>retrieve_full_data</h3>